cms5109/cms5109.github.io/_posts/2017-09-08-notes-from-mindset-the-new-psychology-of-success.md

 ---
 layout: post
-title:  Notes from Mindset: The New Psychology of Success
+title:  Notes from Mindset - The New Psychology of Success
 date:   2017-09-08 09:30
 categories: psychology product_management
 ---